Is Keto Bad for You? Get the Facts Before You Start

 After a few days, your body will adapt to this style of eating and you’ll discover that your appetite decreases greatly.
 Contrary to popular belief, you’ll not feel hungrier when you fast.
 In fact, you’ll not feel much hunger at all.

 Learning how to stop food cravings not only is the key to losing weight, it’s going to enhance your general health and lifestyle.
-In fact, there are several spices that will help you reduce cravings, appetite and increase your energy levels.

 This will prevent you from overeating or seeking solace in the soft glow of the refrigerator light in the middle of the night while you binge eat to your heart’s content.

-4. Loss of water weight
+3. Loss of water weight

 Every gram of carbohydrates retains about 3 grams of water.
 When you’re on a keto diet, one of the biggest changes you’ll see is that you lose several pounds within the first week.